chrisbroski/index-readme/README.md

 An index.html page that automatically imports and displays the README.md converted to HTML.

-Uses the [spec](http://daringfireball.net/projects/markdown/syntax) from Daring Fireball.
+The examples on this page are from the [spec](http://daringfireball.net/projects/markdown/syntax) by Daring Fireball.
+The styles are based on [Github style markdown](https://help.github.com/articles/github-flavored-markdown/)

 Requirements
 ------------